-Following along with last year's expansion of the traditional Webelos Resident Camp, Summer Camp at Seven Mountains Scout Camp this year includes expanding the program to include Wolf, Bear, Webelos and Arrow of Light Scouts.
-Cub Scout Resident Camp provides Scouts a great opportunity to have fun with their friends in their pack, as well as an opportunity to earn advancements that might not be available in their hometown.
+Cub Scout Resident Camp provides Webelos and Arrow of Light Scouts a great opportunity to have fun with their friends in their pack, as well as an opportunity to earn advancements that might not be available in their hometown.
 Camp offers the ideal situation for scouts to learn skills, qualify, and be recognized.
+Summer Camp is an opportunity for Scouts to have an experience of a lifetime while learning citizenship, compassion, cooperation, health, fitness, honesty perseverance, resourcefulness, respect and responsibility.